altafshaikh/todo-app-frontend/README.md

 # Todo Frontend App

-This is a frintend application connected with a todo backend.
+This is a frontend application build using vanilla JS connected with a todo backend.

 ## Getting Started